+Leave of absence

-- Leave of absence: Requests for a leave of absence will be handled on a case-by-case basis.
-If possible, please contact the Scientific Director at least 30 days prior to the proposed beginning of leave. - Request to transfer institution: Grantees may transfer their grant from one institution to another eligible institution only after receiving written approval from the Society.
+Requests for a leave of absence will be handled on a case-by-case basis.
+If possible, please contact the Scientific Director at least 30 days prior to the proposed beginning of leave.

+• Request to transfer institution

+Grantees may transfer their grant from one institution to another eligible institution only after receiving written approval from the Society.
 Grant recipients must request a transfer as soon as a final decision for changing institutions has been made.
-Contact the Program Office to alert the Scientific Director of your intent to transfer.
+Contact the Program Office to alert the Scientific Director of your intent to transfer and to discuss the grant transfer process.